pace-neutrons/Horace/documentation/user_docs/docs/manual/Extracting_data_from_SQW_files_and_objects.rst

 ###########################################################
-Manipulating and extracting data from SQW files and objects
+Extracting data of interest from SQW files and objects
 ###########################################################

 .. |SQW| replace:: S(**Q**, :math:`\omega{}`)
 .. |Q| replace:: :math:`|\textbf{Q}|`

+Normally the whole data produced on the previous stages of the neutron experiment are too large to fit the memory of majority of the modern computers.

 cut
 ===

-``cut`` takes data from an ``sqw`` object, ``dnd`` object or saved ``sqw`` or ``dnd`` file and rebins it to an object of the same or reduced size.
-It can cut down either ranges or dimensionality.
+``cut`` takes data from an ``sqw`` object, ``dnd`` object or saved ``sqw`` or ``dnd`` file and converts it to an object of the same or reduced size and dimensions.
 The resulting cut object is itself an ``sqw`` or ``dnd`` object which can be plotted, manipulated, etc. like any other ``sqw`` or ``dnd`` object.
+If the resulting object is itself too big to fit memory, it will be backed by appropriate ``sqw`` file.
 The required inputs are as follows:

 .. note::

    For the differences between ``dnd`` and ``sqw`` objects see: :ref:`here
-   <manual/FAQ:The difference between sqw and dnd objects>`
+   <manual/FAQ:What is the difference between sqw and dnd objects>`

 .. code-block:: matlab